Timeshares and Bankruptcy

 - Reject the lease.
 If you reject the lease, you will no longer be liable for missed payments or maintenance fees.
 These debts will be discharged along with other unsecured debts at the end of the bankruptcy.
 As a result, of course, you will no longer have access to the timeshare property.

-If you are leasing a timeshare, our attorney can help you weigh your options and determine which path is most appropriate for your situation.
+If you are leasing a timeshare, our bankruptcy attorney in Queens can help you weigh your options and determine which path is most appropriate for your situation.

 Discuss Your Unusual Assets with Our Firm